By Porter Anderson, Editor-in-Chief | @Porter_Anderson

-Roanie Levy: ‘Our Copyright System Is Not Working’As Frankfurter Buchmesse’s digital evocation nears its end, Guest of Honor Canada’s Access Copyright has received the important news that the Supreme Court of Canada has agreed to hear its appeal and that of York University in the fiercely controversial litigation that began for the two parties in 2013.
+Roanie Levy: ‘Our Copyright System Is Not Working’As Frankfurter Buchmesse’s digital evocation nears its end, Guest of Honor Canada’s Access Copyright has received the important news that the Supreme Court of Canada has agreed to hear its appeal and that of York University in fiercely controversial litigation.

 Publishing Perspectives readers are quite familiar with this long-running, wrenching instance of what the Association of Canadian Publishers (ACP) has called a “broken copyright framework,” in which legislative action in 2012 triggered one of the world’s most closely watched standoffs between educational institutions and book publishers.

 The National Post in Ottawa has carried an initial notice from the Canadian Press service, confirming, “The Supreme Court of Canada will delve into the issue of fair payment for the use of copyrighted works in the classroom.
 The top court agreed to hear the case in response to appeals from York University in Toronto and Access Copyright, which administers reproduction rights for published works, collects royalties and distributes them to copyright holders.”

 Today (October 15), Access Copyright president and CEO Roanie Levy–you may have met her during one of our Publishing Perspectives Talks last year at Frankfurt–is quoted in media messaging from Toronto, saying, “Canadian creators and publishers have been deprived of fair payment by the education sector for almost a decade.

 “COVID-19 has made the wound of not being paid even more painful.

 “Our copyright system is not working.
 It is fraught with uncertainty and the federal government needs to roll up its sleeves and take immediate action.”